 Web scraping is a process that uses automated software for navigating websites to parse and collect useful data from a large number of web pages.
 The data is transformed into structured formats so it could be imported into spreadsheets or databases for human or machine consumption.
 The technique is useful to many industries, including e-commerce.

-Let’s discuss how web scraping can be used to drive value and competitive advantage for e-commerce businesses.
+Let’s discuss how web scraping e-commerce websites can be used to drive growth and competitive advantage for retail businesses.

 Scraping Amazon product listings alone can make a huge difference given Amazon’s expansive product selection and broad outreach.
 According to a study, 74% of U.S. consumers begin their product searches on Amazon.com and use Amazon’s prices as a baseline.
 Not only that, shoppers turn to Amazon for product reviews and ratings to help guide their buying decisions.
 Hence, scraping Amazon to monitor their pricing will help you inform your own pricing as well as help you develop a more competitive marketing strategy.